Energy is something we use every day in Scotland, but how many of us know where it comes from, or how is it produced?

 Energy, Enterprise and Environment Professional Learning Course

 Run in conjunction with EDF Energy, this course improves teacher confidence in using energy and sustainability as a context for learning across the curriculum, particularly through practical action, outdoor learning, philosophy for citizenship and STEM.
 Explore the world of energy generation and supply as well as implications for climate change.
 This course promotes critical and creative thinking about carbon reduction, waste minimisation and how Scotland secures its supplies of clean affordable energy.
-Read more and register interest.

 Scotland Lights Up Malawi

 Scotland Lights up Malawi was a partnership project sponsored by Scotland’s 2020 Climate Group and part funded by the Scottish Government.
 The project supported Scotland’s ambitions for climate justice by raising awareness of the need for solar lights for Malawi, undertaking research into climate justice and educating children both in Scotland and in Malawi.
-Have a look at the resources created during the project.

 Climate Challenge Fund - Energy Efficiency

 The Climate Challenge Fund supports projects that involve energy efficiency.
 These projects aim to reduce carbon emissions from energy use by working with households in their community to reduce energy use.
 Projects can help households install energy efficiency measures, promote locally sourced wood fuel, promote home renewable technologies and reduce energy consumption through behaviour change.
-Have a look at some case studies or find a funded group in your community.

 EDF Energy - The Pod

 The Pod is EDF Energy’s award winning education programme, and is an interactive website for teachers, community group leaders and children.
 It has free lesson plans, practical activities, assemblies, films, games and information, all with cross curricular links.
-Have a look.

 World's Largest Lesson: Energy and the Global Goals for Sustainable Development